ByAUJay

 Rarible API and indexer

-• Indexer performance: Rarible has published detailed tuning notes (Kafka pipeline, time‑marks, node selection) to lower mint‑to‑index latency and handle spam on Polygon—useful for architects planning SLAs. (docs.rarible.org)
+- Indexer performance: Rarible has put out some pretty detailed tuning notes for their indexer (think Kafka pipeline, time-marks, and node selection) to reduce the mint-to-index latency and tackle spam on Polygon.
+This info is super valuable for architects who are working on SLAs.
+Dive into the details here: (docs.rarible.org).

-Takeaway: if you need cross‑chain search, floor tracking, and transaction building in one SDK/API with production‑grade rate limits, Rarible’s stack is purpose‑built. (rarible.org)
+Takeaway: If you're on the hunt for cross-chain search, floor tracking, and transaction building all wrapped up in one SDK/API that can handle production-grade rate limits, Rarible’s stack has got you covered.
+Check it out at rarible.org!

 SuperRare Public API (GraphQL)